horeaporutiu/blockchainWorshop/README.md

 Let's check the asset by clicking on `asset` in the left hand side of the page.
 You should see the state as `READY_FOR_SALE` and the owner should now be retailerA.
 Nice job!
 You have successfully transferred the coffee through the blockchain!

-### Export the business network as a .bna file
+## 6. Export the business network as a .bna file
 Click on `define` in the top of the page.
 Then `export` at the bottom of the page.
 This will automatically download your .bna file.

-## Deploy the .bna file to the Starter Plan network
+## 7. Deploy the network to the Starter Plan
 For this step, you will need to create an [IBM Cloud](https://ibm.biz/BdjLxy) account if you do not have one.

 Use this guide to deploy your .bna file to the Starter Kit, and then use the rest-server to submit transactions and log them into to starter kit running on the cloud: https://hackernoon.com/deploy-a-business-network-on-free-ibm-blockchain-starter-plan-93fafb3dd997